About Us

 - On an annual basis, MNMP directly serves more than 3,000 New York City public school students through in-school and after-school residencies, and provides professional development for over 200 teachers and administrators.
 We have partnered with over 100 public schools, and implement programs across all five boroughs.
 Our teaching artists are among the leading practitioners in their art forms and maintain a high standard of professionalism, classroom experience, and artistic merit.

-- Our effectiveness has been recognized by the U.S. Department of Education, which has awarded $9.6 million in support of our educational programs.
-Current projects include: Blank Page to Stage, a four-year original musical theater creation program designed for English Language Learners, and general and special education students ($1.1 million); Communication and Socialization Through the Arts, a three-year professional development program designed to address communication and socialization skills of students with autism through arts-based approaches ($900,000); and Everyday Arts for Special Education, a five-year program expanding the approaches piloted in CASTA to serve the needs of students with a wide range of disabilities ($4.6 million).
+- Our effectiveness has been recognized by the U.S. Department of Education, which has awarded $9.6 million in support of our educational programs over the last several years.
+Current projects include Blank Page to Stage, a four-year original musical theater creation program designed for English Language Learners as well as general- and special-education students ($1.1 million), and Everyday Arts for Special Education, a five-year professional development program using arts-based approaches to address communication and socialization skills for students with a wide range of disabilities ($4.6 million).